marcm200/juliatsa3d-core/README.md

 by sending a virtual screen through space picking up colors as the screen intersects with visible parts of the object.
 Colors are dimmed according to distance to observer and angle of normal surface vector to observer view axis (straight to the middle of the world cube).
-The internal viewer can be switch off by using the TWDB=n command line parameter (see below).
+The internal viewer can be switched off by using the TWDB=n command line parameter (see below).

 In the lower left corner of the image are some colored rectangles.
 Two adjacent ones represent one cycle - the left color being the immediate